iwasahighwayman/my-white-whale/README.md

 Stand-alone solar cells were pretty expensive, though had impressive charge capacity thus long light.
 But even if I make that investment, i really have no aesthetic and durable installation mechanism.
 Thinking back on the front yard saga, an answer was immediately: "_Might it be possible to find some way to use the front yard solar cells to power the back yard LED lights?_"

-Afterall, I have two front yard lighting sets' solar cells which have two broken spikes ... maybe i can use those ... somehow?
+After all, I have two front yard lighting sets' solar cells which have two broken spikes ... maybe i can use those ... somehow?

 Engineers which I know only love one thing more than creating something ... and that's taking something someone else created, cracking it open, and figuring out how it works.
-Gold medal to the engineer who can also put it back together and it still work, albeit with the obligitory "one apparently extra and unnecessary screw still sitting on the workbench" outcome, which for many of us is unavoidable.
+Gold medal to the engineer who can also put it back together and it still work, albeit with the obligatory "one apparently extra and unnecessary screw still sitting on the workbench" outcome, which for many of us is unavoidable.

 Grabbing a less-scary screwdriver, I carefully opened one of the spare solar cells.
 To my joy, it was relatively straight-forward to reverse-engineer (AKA "Hack").
 I pretty quickly discovered that it was not difficult to remove a few mechanical and electronic components, isolating most of the electronics that ran the front yard lights (including the remote control receiver circuitry ...
 I still say "_Really?_"), producing a simple solar powered battery charger.